Gazzella/TidyDataProjectCoursera/README.md

 7. Step: melt and cast mergeTrainTest to create tidy data set with the average of each variable for each activity and each subject: subject, activity, mean(measurement(1)-measurement(n))

-8. Step creation of txt with tidy dataset
+8. Step: creation of txt with tidy dataset